Tornado outbreak of March 14–16, 2025: Fifty-Six–Larkin–Ravenden Springs, Arkansas/Fairdealing, Missouri

 This large, very long-tracked, violent tornado touched down 1 mi northeast of Alco, and around 8 mi southwest of Fifty-Six in Stone County at 9:12 p.m.
 CDT, Initially, the tornado stayed mainly at EF1 intensity, snapping and uprooting several softwood trees and inflicting minor damage to home.
 The tornado quickly strengthened to low-end EF3 intensity as it struck the small town of Fifty-Six.
 Along AR 14, a double-wide mobile home was obliterated and lofted hundreds of yards downstream.
 Nearby, some cabins were shifted off their foundation and destroyed, and a free-standing garage was demolished.
 After moving away from Fifty-Six, the tornado moved through the Blanchard Springs Recreational Area.
 A Remote Automated Weather Station (RAWS) recorded a wind gust of 151 mph.
 Several trees across the meadow bluff were snapped and uprooted at high-end EF2 intensity; a falling tree injured a camper as well.
 Near the intersection of Stone County Road 52 and Green Road, an estimated 1,000 yards of uprooted trees were noted here, as well as a well-defined convergent pattern.
 Many more trees were blown down on a hillside as it crossed AR 5.

 The tornado then crossed the White River into Izard County, downing several more trees at low-end EF2 intensity along the river and near Boswell.
 The tornado passed through the south of the community of Boswell before moving through areas just north of Jumbo.
 Hundreds of trees were snapped, power lines were downed, and additional structural damage occurred.
 The tornado maintained low-end EF2 intensity south of Knob Creek, Numerous large hardwood trees were blown down as the tornado continued to track east-northeastward through mainly rural areas, crossing La Crosse Road between Violet Hill and Larkin.

-A two-story home swept away near Larkin, Arkansas at low-end EF4 intensity.
+A farmhouse destroyed at EF4 intensity in the Larkin area, south of Violet Hill, Arkansas.